sungsujaing/Artificial_Intelligence_articles_and_tutorials/Model evaluation.md

   * if micro- << macro-, large classes have poor metrics
   * if micro >> macro-, small classes have poor metrics

-## For regression model
+## For a regression model

 Typically, r<sup>2</sup> score (total variance explained by a model/total variance) is satisfactory.
 If not, consider to minimize:

 * Mean Absolute Error (MAE)
-  * average magnitidue of the differences (errors) between the predicted and true target values
+  * average magnitude of the differences (errors) between the predicted and true target values
   * MAE holds the same unit as the target variable and easy to interpret
   * do not distinguish between over- and under-estimations
-* Mean Sqaured Error (MSE)
+* Mean Squared Error (MSE)
   * similar to MAE, but apply more penalty to high-errored values (desirable when large errors should be avoided)
   * MSE holds a different unit from the target variable
   * do not distinguish between over- and under-estimations